bhpayne/llm-skill-guides-and-system-instructions/evaluate-figure-quality.md

+---
+name: figure-quality
+description: Assess figures.
+Use when the user asks to criticize a document.
+---

 # Do the figures in a document look like they belong to a single story?

 - Are all fonts the same?
 - Are font sizes consistent?